 While parents are free to invite special friends or family members to stand with them in the service of dedication, these will represent the role of the extended family in nurturing the child and in our tradition are not referred to as “Godparents.”

-Some children will be dedicated at First Baptist because of their grandparents’ strong relationship to our church.
-And it seems so very appropriate to acknowledge the critically important role of not only parents, but grandparents and other extended family members in properly tending the awesome responsibility of raising children in the way of Jesus.
+Some children will be dedicated at First Baptist because of their grandparents’ strong relationship to our church family.
+It’s appropriate to acknowledge the critically important role of not only parents, but grandparents and other extended family members in properly tending the awesome responsibility of raising children in the way of Jesus.